oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 * This specification defines
  - a format for the payload of an Issuer-signed JWT containing selectively disclosable claims that include object properties (key-value pairs), array elements, and nested data structures built from these,
-  - a format for data associated with an Issuer-signed JWT that enables selectively disclosing claims, and
+ - a format for data associated with the JWT that enables selectively disclosing those claims
+ - facilities for binding the JWT to a key and associated data to prove possession thereof, and
-  - a format for the combined transport of an Issuer-signed JWT and associated data during issuance and presentation.
+ - a format, extending the JWS Compact Serialization, for the combined transport of the JWT and associated data that is suitable for both issuance and presentation.
+* An alternate format utilizing the JWS JSON Serialization is also specified.
 * This specification enables combining selectively disclosable claims with clear-text claims that are always disclosed.
 * For selectively disclosable claims that are object properties, both the key and value are always blinded.